You are planning to organize an event in your city. It can be a conference, a business meeting, a festival, or a yoga retreat.

 A. QR Codes in events— All you need to know

 For the uninitiated, QR Codes are 2D barcodes that can store linked information.
-That is they can store links to images, video presentations, audio files, and other multimedia content.
+That is they can store links to images, videos, audio files, and other multimedia content.

-QR Codes are now being used in almost every field—payments, inventory management, classroom teaching, corporate activities, and much more.
+QR Codes are now being used in almost every field.
+These include payments, inventory management, classroom teaching, and corporate activities.